You don't have to follow an all-or-nothing approach. It's really a matter of common sense.

 Both polyunsaturated and monounsaturated fatty acids help lower LDL.
 Most plant-derived oils, including canola, safflower, sunflower, olive, grapeseed, and peanut oils, contain both.
 Fatty fish (such as salmon, tuna, trout, herring, and mackerel), seeds, nuts, avocados and soybeans are also great sources.

-Go crazy with color
+3. Go crazy with colorful fruits and vegetables

 Fruits and vegetables have scads of ingredients that lower cholesterol—including fiber, cholesterol-blocking molecules called sterols and stanols, and eye-appealing pigments.
 The heart-healthy list spans the color spectrum—leafy greens, yellow squashes, carrots, tomatoes, strawberries, plums, blueberries.
 As a rule, the richer the hue, the better the food is for you.